kolbasa/git-repo-watcher/README.md

 ./git-repo-watcher -d "/path/to/your/repository" -i 60 #seconds
 ```

-You can add your own logic to the file `git-repo-watcher-hooks`.
+You can add your own logic to `git-repo-watcher-hooks`.
-For example, you can then start your build process in case of changes:
+For example, you can start your build process in case of changes:

 ```bash
 # $1 - Git repository name